Xu Shao: Later life and death

 Yang Biao (楊彪), the Excellency of Works (司空; one of the Three Ducal Ministers), once attempted to recruit Xu Shao to serve in his office but the latter refused.
 Later, when the Han imperial court wanted to recruit Xu Shao again, he declined, "Villains are rampant.
 The political scene is about to become chaotic.
 I intend to seek refuge in Huaihai (淮海) and keep my family safe."
 He then moved south to Guangling (廣陵; around present-day Yangzhou, Jiangsu).
 Tao Qian, the Inspector (刺史) of Xu Province, treated Xu Shao generously, but Xu felt uneasy and he told others, "Tao Gongzu (Tao Qian) appears to enjoy a good reputation but he is actually not sincere and faithful on the inside.
 He may treat me very well but his attitude towards me will worsen later.
 I'd better leave."
 He then headed further south to Qu'e County (曲阿縣; present-day Danyang, Jiangsu), where he joined Liu Yao, the Inspector of Yang Province.
 Later, as Xu Shao predicted, Tao Qian arrested all his reputable guests.

 When Sun Ce was on a series of conquests in the Wu region, Xu Shao and Liu Yao fled south to Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi).
 At the time, Zhou Shu (周術), the previous Administrator of Yuzhang Commandery, had died of illness so his office was vacant.
 Liu Biao, the Governor of Jing Province, supported Zhuge Xuan to be the new Administrator, but that became a problem because the Han imperial court had appointed Zhu Hao (son of Zhu Jun) to succeed Zhou Shu.
 While waiting at Pengze County (彭澤縣; east of present-day Hukou County, Jiangxi), Liu Yao sent Ze Rong to lead troops to attack Zhuge Xuan.
 Xu Shao cautioned Liu Yao, "Ze Rong doesn't care about how others see him.
 Zhu Wenming (Zhu Hao) is too trusting of people.
 You should warn him to be wary (of Ze Rong)."
 After driving Zhuge Xuan away, as Xu Shao foresaw, Ze Rong killed Zhu Hao and took control of Yuzhang Commandery.
-Later, Xu Shao died at Yuzhang the age of 46 (by East Asian age reckoning).
+Later, Xu Shao died at Yuzhang at the age of 46 (by East Asian age reckoning).